-RESAOLAB also supported the implementation of LabBook, a Laboratory Information Management System (LIMS), in all 7 countries and trained more than 60 people in its use.
-Developed by the Mérieux Foundation, it aims to improve epidemiological surveillance by collecting and transmitting laboratory data to national agencies on a regular basis.
+RESAOLAB also supported the implementation of LabBook, a Laboratory Information System (LIS), in all 7 countries and trained more than 60 people in its use.
+Developed by Epiconcept, it aims to improve epidemiological surveillance by collecting and transmitting laboratory data to national agencies on a regular basis.

 Furthermore, in May 2016, the RESAOLAB association was created in Ouagadougou (Burkina Faso).
 As it develops, this independent association of laboratory professionals will ultimately become a forum for discussion and recommendations, working closely with WAHO.